-A quick guide on how to learn a language from home in quarantine during the coronavirus pandemic, from people who’ve been doing it long, long before pandemics.
+This is a quick guide with our tips on how to learn a language from home — making the most of resources from outside a country, from people who’ve been doing it for a long, long time.

 Put away your obsessive Duolingo streak.
 Stop randomly browsing “how to learn French” and wondering which expensive course you should pay for.
 Quit signing up to more channels on YouTube.

 There are many reasons you might not be able to travel to another country, including finances, security, family, or work.

 But that shouldn’t stop you from being able to learn another language!

 Whatever the reason, there are lots of things people think about doing at home, and one of these is deciding to learn a language.

 “Above all, don’t obsess primarily over being productive.
 It’s always OK to be primarily concerned with your family, the people around you and in your community/country, and your own health.”